16 Best Front End Languages You can Learn in 2025

 Jquery

-• It is a JavaScript library to simplifies HTML DOM tree traversal and manipulation, also for event handling. jQuery is free and open-source software that uses the MIT License.
+jQuery is a JavaScript library that simplifies HTML DOM tree traversal and manipulation, as well as handling events.
+It is free and open-source software that uses the MIT License.

-• It is used by 77% of the 10 million most popular websites.
-Microsoft and Nokia bundle jQuery on their platforms.jQuery supports Firefox, Chrome, Safari, Edge, and Internet Explorer 9.
+77% of the 10 million most popular websites use jQuery, which Microsoft and Nokia bundle on their platforms.jQuery supports Firefox, Chrome, Safari, Edge, and Internet Explorer 9.

 Salient Features: